NKOLLOJU2/CA675_Cloud_Assignment1/README.md

 Task 3: Fetch the following data using MapReduce/Hive/Pig
 •	Top 10 Posts by Score
 •	Top 10 Users by Post Score
-•	Number of Distinct Users to use the word ‘Cloud’ in one of their posts
+•	Number of Distinct Users to use the whole word ‘Cloud’ in one of their posts

 Task 4: Calculate the per-user TF-IDF of the top 10 terms for each of the top 10 users.